Moving Your Cheese

 In a medium bowl, crumble tofu and mix in oregano, red pepper flakes, spinach or kale, fresh herbs.
 Mix in the pureed cashews.

 In a baking dish slather a layer of marinara sauce at the bottom.
 Stuff the shells and place in the baking dish.
 Top with marinara sauce.
-Bake for 25 minutes.
+Bake for 25 minutes at 350 degrees.

 This is from the Happy Pair, two Irish lads who really know how to cook great food and make it fun.
 Trust me when I say this is really good.
 Click on the pic and it will take you to their recipes.
 Scroll down.

 For those who would prefer to buy a nut based cheese, these are some great options.
 Whole Foods now carries a couple of the brands (Kite hill and Treeline and sometimes Miyoko's), but it can be a bit hit and miss.
 As more and more people ditch the dairy, I do think the non-dairy cheese options will be easier to come by.
 But here are some of the brands that I like.
 Kite hill uses almonds and they make Ricotta type cheeses as well as cream cheese spread.
 Treeline makes some cheese spreads (from cashews) as well as some harder cheeses.
 Miyoko's makes the most variety of cheeses.
 Everything from French style winter truffle to Aged English sharp farmhouse to Mozzarella.
 She uses ingredients like miso, cashes and nutritional yeast, although some do have coconut oil (which you don't want to eat too much of, just saying).

 Or for those of you who like to experiement in the kitchen and make your own, this is the latest and greatest book on how to do that.